 Dear sir, I have a pickling solution but I need pickling paste how do I make gel form? thanksKadir [last name deleted for privacy by Editor]

 We manufacture a mobile electropolisher and are looking to find a gelling agent for our polishing solution similar to the agent used in pickling paste.
 It must survive an acidic environmentRichard Ray

 March 18, 2009

 Hi, Ray.
-Look into Fumed Silica [linked by editor to product info at Amazon] or barium sulfate.
+Look into Fumed Silica [affil. link to info/product on Amazon] or barium sulfate.
 Good luck.

 Ted Mooney, P.E.